NogginBops/nogginbops.github.io/README.md

 <img src="img/metrovision.png" alt="Metro Vision start screen" width="80%">

 Metro vision was made during the 2020 GMTK Game Jam where I and a team of 8 other people made a innovative puzzler where your line of sight determines what controls/actions are available at your displosal.
+We made the game in Unity, and I was responsible for implementing the line-of-slight gameplay features and graphics.

 <img src="img/metrovision2.png" alt="Metro Vison gameplay screenshot showing that some controls are not in sight and as such not possible actions to take." width="80%">

 # [Candela](https://swedishpancaces.itch.io/candela)

 A small charming game about a candle finding it's place.
-Make in 48 hours for the 2017 GMTK Game Jam, in a team of 3 people.
+Make in 48 hours for the 2017 GMTK Game Jam in Unity with a team of 3 people.
+In this jam I experimented a lot with Cinemachine dollys and tracking.

 <img src="img/candela_gameplay2.png" alt="Gameplay screenshot of candela." width="80%">